princetiwari26/Resume-Generator/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory and add your MongoDB connection string:
+Create a `.env` file in the backend directory and add your MongoDB connection string:

 ```env
 MONGODB_URI=your_mongodb_connection_string